The Best Makeup Books for Aspiring Artists

 The book also has plenty of guidance on how to work with brides, and that's a fantastic addition, because even if you're NOT interested in wedding makeup, it's at least something you should know about.
 We're friends with a few makeup artists who started out and were absolutely certain they wanted to do fashion makeup, got a few fashion makeup gigs, hated it, and are now making a great living doing wedding makeup.

 Plus, special bonus: the book is spiral bound.
 Why isn't every single book about makeup spiral bound?
 WHY?
-It's a huge plus, because it makes the book waaaaay use to use when you're practicing the techniques in the book.
+It's a huge plus, because it makes the book waaaaay easier use to use when you're practicing the techniques in the book.
 You won't have to weight both sides of the book down with a shoe or something.

 The Makeup Artist Handbook: Techniques for Film, Television, Photography, and Theatre---2nd Edition, by Gretchen Davis and Mindy Hall